Open-Paws/Datasets/synthetic_seed_data/README.md

 2. **Specify Languages**: Ensure the corresponding languages are accurately represented in the `Languages` column.
 3. **Submit**: Update the `Multilingual Vegan Questions.csv` file and submit a pull request or share the updated file with the project maintainers.

+## Language Selection

+There are more than [7,000 officially recognised living languages]([## License](https://www.ethnologue.com/)) and unfortunately due to resource constraints, we don't have the capacity or knowledge required to cover all of them.
+We therefore selected the languages that we believe we are most likely to find relevant data in and/or find volunteers to help us collect and rank data in.

+However, we welcome all languages with open arms and would love to further expand the range of languages we are able to cover.
+If you speak a language that is not already listed, please [contact us through the submission form on our website](https://www.openpaws.ai/get-involved) with more details so we can work together to ensure your language is added to the project.

 ## License

 This data is provided under an open license, allowing for free use and modification.
 By contributing, you agree to share your additions under the same terms.